 WASHINGTON, D.C., October 16, 2020 — The number of applicants seeking admission to veterinary medical college during the 2020-21 admissions cycle rose 19% year-over-year.
 Preliminary data show that a total of 10,273 applicants submitted applications this year, compared to 8,645 last year.
 Over the past several years, the number of applications has grown about six to seven percent year over year.
 2020-21 cycle applicants each applied to an average of 4.89 different schools.

-A total of 44 veterinary medical colleges belonging to the Association of American Veterinary Medical Colleges (AAVMC) use VMCAS to process veterinary school applications.
+A total of 44 veterinary medical colleges belonging to the American Association of Veterinary Medical Colleges (AAVMC) use VMCAS to process veterinary school applications.

 A significant rise in the application submit rate was also noted during the cycle.
 The submit rate, which is the number of applicants who begin and complete the application process with the Veterinary Medical College Application Service (VMCAS), rose to 79%.
 That has historically averaged about 72-73%.